 More than 300 leaders from across North Carolina, representing all the state’s major faith traditions, signed this letter that was sent to Gov. Cooper on April 14.
 See the document at the bottom for the full list of signatories.
+This letter was re-released on World Day Against the Death Penalty on October 10th with nearly 50 new signatures.

 Dear Governor Cooper,